-Mr Steve Callister

-B.Bus., MBA, FCPA, FAICD, FAIM
+Mr Steve Callister Deputy National Chairman (from 31/3/2015) B.Bus., MBA, FCPA, FAICD, FAIM

 Steve is Managing Director and Partner of an import wholesale company, dealing with all major retailers in Australia and New Zealand.
-Former roles include Convenor of St Vincent's Prostate Cancer Support Group, Chairman of the NSW Chapter Council, delegate to the National Support Group Committee and Chairman of the NSW/ACT Board.
-Steve became Chairman of PCFA's Marketing and Fundraising Committee of the National Board in May 2009.
+Former roles include Convenor of St Vincent's Prostate Cancer Support Group, Chairman of the NSW Chapter Council, delegate to the National Support Group Committee and Chairman of the NSW Board.
+Steve has been Chairman of PCFA's Marketing and Fundraising Committee of the National Board since May 2009.

-Distinguished Professor Judith Clements BASc., MASc., PhD (Endocrinology)
+Distinguished Professor Judith Clements AC BAppSc, MAppSc, PhD (Endocrinology)

-Judith leads a prostate cancer research program at the Institute of Health and Biomedical Innovation, Queensland University of Technology, based at the Translational Research Institute on the Princess Alexandra Hospital Biomedical Precinct.
-She is also the Scientific Director at the Australian Prostate Cancer Research Centre -Queensland (APCRC-Q), a dedicated prostate cancer research centre that is a collaboration between QUT and the Princess Alexandra Hospital, Judith is the Chair of the virtual national prostate cancer tissue bank - the Australian Prostate Cancer Bio Resource, which is a key resource that underpins prostate cancer research nationally and is co-leader of the Queensland node of the international genetics study for prostate cancer, PRACTICAL.
-She is a two-time winner of the Alban Gee Prize from the Urological Society of Australasia, and has also been the recipient of the QUT Vice Chancellor's Award for Research Excellence.
-She was recently awarded the Queensland Women in Technology Biotech Outstanding Achievement Award for 2012 and was awarded the prestigious title of Distinguished Professor at QUT in 2013.
+Judith leads the Protease and Tumour Microenvironment Group at the Institute of Health and Biomedical Innovation, Queensland University of Technology, based at the Translational Research Institute on the Princess Alexandra Hospital Biomedical Precinct.
+She is also the Scientific Director at the Australian Prostate Cancer Research Centre - Queensland (APCRC-Q), a dedicated prostate cancer research centre and a collaboration between QUT and the Princess Alexandra Hospital.
+Judith is the Chair of the virtual national prostate cancer tissue bank - the Australian Prostate Cancer Bio Resource, an important resource that underpins prostate cancer research nationally, and is co-leader of the Queensland node of the international genetics study for prostate cancer, PRACTICAL.
+She is a two-time winner of the Alban Gee Prize from the Urological Society of Australasia and New Zealand, and has also been the recipient of the QUT Vice Chancellor's Award for Research Excellence.
+She was awarded the Queensland Women in Technology Biotech Outstanding Achievement Award for 2012 and the prestigious title of Distinguished Professor, the only woman in QUT's history, in 2013.
+She was awarded the Companion of the Order of Australia in 2015.